SAP/spartacus-docs/_pages/telco/price-alteration-discounts.md

 - [Components](#components)
 - [Further Reading](#further-reading)

+## Overview

+The Price Alterations in the form of Discounts works on top of the Composite Pricing data model and enables the ability to offer fixed-price and percentage discounts at any level in the composite price structure, and for any type of charge including one-time charges, recurring charges, and usage-based charges.
+With price alteration (discount), customers can see discounts upfront before placing their order.
+For more information, see [Price Alteration Discounts](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/61b21155624e4a498632964bc566e1eb.html) in the TUA Help portal.

 ## Business Use Case

 Customers browsing the storefront should be able to view detailed pricing information about a product offering.